NikhilBagwe/web-dev-notes/05 - How Internet works.md

 ## IP address :

 - It is a unique address through which we can uniquely identify a machine connected to internet.

+## Browser :

+- It is a tool through which we can access the documents, websites, resources available on Internet.

+## Browser engine :

+- The primary job of a browser engine is to transform HTML documents and other resources of a web page into an interactive visual representation on a user's device.
+- Google originally used WebKit for its Chrome browser but eventually forked it to create the Blink engine.

+---